 You should never lie to your treating doctor or the employer’s insurance company, whether through malingering (lying about having symptoms) or downplaying them.
 Keep in mind that your medical records will provide a full medical history, so saying that certain injuries in the past did not happen or were not that bad will simply make you look untrustworthy.
 Once a treating doctor cannot trust what you are saying, then he or she may not be able to give you proper medical care.

-About Independent Medical Examinations
+About Independent Medical Exam

 An independent medical examination (IME) is used as a second opinion in many cases.
-Your employer’s insurance company will often ask for an IME once you have reached maximum medical improvement or MMI to determine the extent of your injuries.
+Your employer’s insurance carrier will often ask for an IME once you have reached maximum medical improvement or MMI to determine the extent of your injuries.
 MMI does not mean that you have fully recovered, but you are often as good as you are going to get under the circumstances.

 The IME addresses your functional limitations to determine how a work injury has changed your ability to do your job.
 The IME doctor will often consider things like your pain level, range of motion, and how the injury has affected your life.
 They will provide an opinion about things like:

 - What caused the injury

 - What additional treatment you may need